MrNavaStar/Singularity/README.md

 To get started, simply install singularity on your velocity proxy and install the appropriate version on your backend server (fabric, forge, paper).

+*NOTE*: Velocity currently requires [Protoweaver](https://modrinth.com/plugin/protoweaver) and [SQLib](https://modrinth.com/plugin/sqlib) to be installed alongside.
+This process can hopefully be removed in the future and have these dependencies packaged inside the velocity jar.

 Get the latest dev build from [here!](https://github.com/MrNavaStar/Singularity/actions)

 # Features